The Principles of a Buddha's Constitution

 These many and converging and correlated lines of ancient Mediterranean thought the earliest Christians seized hold of and put together and welded fast into a lovely and marvelous teaching of union; and then later when the truth became lost, they collected the Dionysian thoughts, changed them slightly, gave them new names, and you have the Christian communion as a ceremonial rite in the Church, commemorating the process by which the sincere Christians, or one ‘infilled with the Christos’ becomes at one with the divine.

-This very word 'Christian' originally meant one who is filled with Christ, one who had evoked the Christ in himself by that union, that yoga, the communion, the very thought I am trying to bring forth.
+This very word ‘Christian’ originally meant one who is filled with Christ, one who had evoked the Christ in himself by that union, that yoga, the communion, the very thought I am trying to bring forth.
 Originally Christians were not called Christians.
 They did not dare call themselves by the title of their great Avatara.
-It would be exactly as if we were to call ourselves Buddhas, if Buddha were our teacher.
-Christians originally called themselves Chrestoi, a Greek word which meant 'worthy ones,' or as we would phrase it today, students, learners, disciples of the Christ; and the Christians themselves tell us that they were first called Christians at Antioch in Syria; and heaven knows when that was!
+Christians originally called themselves Chrestoi, a Greek word which meant ‘worthy ones,’ or as we would phrase it today, students, learners, disciples of the Christ; and the Christians themselves tell us that they were first called Christians at Antioch in Syria; and heaven knows when that was!
 It may not have been until the third or fourth century.